liferay/sennajs.com/src/pages/docs/gettingStarted/theBuildingblocks.md

 ## Cacheable Screens:

-Once you load a certain surface, this content is cached in memory and will be retrieved later on without any additional request to the server.
+Once you load a certain surface, this content is cached in memory and will be retrieved later without any additional request to the server.

 </article>